hoffmanc/resque-wiki/FAQ.md

     Verify active connections and remove and disconnect connections associated with stale threads.

-## How to make resque to use redis password?
+## How do you use redis' password?

-It's enought to initialize your Redis.new specifying also password
+Add the password to your `Redis.new`.

 ``` ruby
 Resque.redis = Redis.new(:host => 'foo',
                          :port => 'foo',